 Although simple in form solar covers will transform your summer pool experience.
 They may just look like a roll of bubble wrap but solar covers are perfectly designed to heat your pool using the suns rays, reduce water and chemical evaporation and keep your pool clear of debris, what isn’t there to love.
 A 16’ x 32’ Geo Bubble costs just £475.20.

-With less chemical and water evaporation you will save money and time by reducing the need to top up your water levels and constantly add more chemicals to keep the levels perfect.
-With a reduction in debris you’ll get less algae, clearly this seems like a win win.
+With less chemical and water evaporation, you will save money and time by reducing the need to top up your water levels and constantly add more chemicals to keep the levels perfect.
+With a reduction in debris, you’ll get fewer algae, clearly, this seems like a win-win.

 However, some people find the need to use and remove the solar cover a little annoying, to simplify this you can use a solar roller to make the process easy.

-Solar covers work by harnessing the energy (heat) from the sun and transfers it to the water, in the U.K this will probably not be enough to heat a large pool but it will significantly reduce your energy bills especially is you use and electric heater.
+Solar covers work by harnessing the energy (heat) from the sun and transfers it to the water, in the U.K this will probably not be enough to heat a large pool but it will significantly reduce your energy bills especially if you use an electric heater.